flexera-public/policy_templates/cost/superseded_instance/README.md

 - *Email addresses* - A list of email addresses to notify
 - *Billing Center Name* - List of Billing Center Names to check
-- *Minimum Savings Threshold* - Specify the minimum monthly savings value required for a recommendation to be issued, on a per resource basis.
-Note: this setting applies to all recommendations.
+- *Minimum Savings Threshold* - Specify the minimum monthly savings value required for a recommendation to be issued on a per resource basis.
 Example: 1.00
-- *Minimum Instance Savings Threshold* - The recommended action for some recommendations may require an instance relaunch.
-Specify the minimum monthly savings value required for a recommendation of this nature to be issued, on a per instance basis.
-Note: this setting applies to multiple recommendations.
-Example: 100.00
 - *Instance Type Category* - Instance Type Category to pick from.
   1. regular: AWS/Azure - Matches Optima Recommendation data
   1. next_gen: AWS - Latest generation upgrade